JonathanAquino/changelog-pr/README.md

 - [ ] Label your PR for the changelog: skip-changelog, breaking-changes, new-feature, enhancement, bug, implementation-changes

+## Why Use Changelog PR Over git log?

+The main value add of Changelog PR over just using git log is that it shows the all-important label (breaking-changes, new-feature, bug, etc.).

+You can also get the labels on the GitHub [Pull Requests page](https://github.com/JonathanAquino/changelog-pr/pulls?q=is%3Apr+is%3Amerged+) but unfortunately it can't be sorted by merge date, only creation date.

 ## Why Use Changelog PR Over Changelog CI?

 Changelog PR is a fork of the wonderful [Changelog CI](https://github.com/saadmk11/changelog-ci/)